One of the many cool things about Westport is the number of intriguing, creative and joyful events happening here.

 Some get great publicity: Playhouse shows, library talks, the BBQ and Blues Festival.

 Others fly below the radar.
-Be truthful: How many of you knew that this weekend 16 of the world’s most promising concert pianists will travel here, to compete for major cash prizes?
+Be truthful: How many of you knew that this weekend 16 of the world’s most promising concert vocalists will travel here, to compete for major cash prizes?

 I sure didn’t.
-And the event — the Heida Hermanns International Piano Competition — has been going on for 36 years.
+And the event — the Heida Hermanns International Vocal Competition — has been going on for 37 years.

-The pianists come from Belarus, China, France, Japan, Korea, Macedonia, the Philippines, Poland, Russia, Ukraine (and North Carolina).
-Westport music-lovers will host them — and ferry them to and from Town Hall, where the competition is held.
+The singers really do come from around the world.
+Westport music lovers will host them — and ferry them to and from Town Hall, where the competition is held.

 On Sunday at 3 p.m., the 6 finalists compete.
-The audience is then invited to a receptive, while the judges decide who will won $10,000.
+The audience is then invited to a reception, while the judges decide who will win $10,000.
 It’s not “American Idol” cash, unfortunately — especially because our performers are so much better.

 (The competition is named for longtime Westport resident Heida Hermanns, a concert pianist, music lover and promoter.
 A child prodigy and Jewish refugee, she fled Nazi Germany with her 2 great loves: her husband Artur Holde, and the music in her heart.

 Tickets for the finals — $20; those 18 years and under are admitted free — are available at the door, or by calling 203-319-8271.)

 Heida was an amazing, quiet woman with an iron will.
 She loved young people and wanted them to have as many opportunities as possible.
 For many years the Historical Society hosted the participants and I remember sitting in on the tryouts over in Town Hall.
 She mothered all the contestants and encouraged them all.
 She was a great lady who left a great legacy!